School/AI for Email & Writing/Professional Communication

 Cold Outreach That Works

 Cold email has a bad reputation because 99% of cold emails are terrible.
-AI can put you in the 1% that gets replies.
+They are long, self-centered, and obviously sent to thousands of people at once.
+AI can put you in the 1% that gets replies -- but only if you feed it the right framework.

 Why Cold Emails Fail